 Why do I need sober living after rehab?

 All clients are tested weekly with 98 panel lab drug screens.
 Health insurance covers the cost of these so every resident needs to have health insurance (medicaid inlcuded) upon entering the house.
 We also test drugs and alcohol with both alcohol strips and a 12 panel CLIA Waived urine test cup for any ‘on demand’ drug test we deem necessary.

 Does Akron House provide any meals or food?

 No. However, Akron House does provide all cookware and dishware, as well as the means to help all residents apply for food stamps.

 Does Akron House provide transportation?

-Starting June 25th, we willl be offering transportation for all of our residents who do not have vehicles.
+Akron house NOW OFFERS transportation services!!
 We will offer services to work, to the grocery store and to meetings!
 For all other transporation needs, we are also located close to a CATS bus stop.
 All residents are allowed to have their own vehicles at the house and we encourage carpooling for those without.
 Uber and Lyft are great tools for residents once they get financially stable.

 What services do you offer?